MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/set-up-search-providers.md

 ## Post-configuration agent experience

-After you have configured the search providers, agents using search can view links in their search results for each search provider included in their current organization.
+After you've configured the search providers, agents using search can view links in their search results for each search provider included in their current organization.

 >[!NOTE]
 >